2023 Solar Incentives Guide for West Orange, NJ - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-The phrase "solar incentives" refers broadly to financial incentives put in place by solar companies and the government to encourage the use of renewable energy by making installing and using solar panels more affordable.
-You might qualify for various kinds of incentives, including discounts, cash back or monthly utility bill credits, depending on your situation.
-Certain incentives come from your specific utility company, county or municipality, some from the New Jersey government and others from the federal government.
+Solar incentives are meant to help mitigate the cost of installing solar panels on your home.
+These financial incentives are in place to encourage more homeowners to convert their home partially or fully to renewable energy.
+You might be eligible for several types of incentives, such as discounts, cash back or monthly utility bill credits, depending on your situation.
+Some incentives come from your specific utility company, county or municipality, some from the New Jersey government and others from the federal government.
 You might qualify for any of the following types of solar incentives:

-- Net Metering: Make sure you talk to your West Orange utility company about signing a net metering agreement.
-This allows you to receive credit towards your utility bill every month for the value of excess energy generated by your solar panels.
+- Net Metering: Make sure you speak with your West Orange utility company about signing a net metering contract.
+This allows you to receive credit towards your monthly utility bill for the value of excess energy your solar panels generate.
 You might receive either a dollar-for-dollar credit or a percentage of the value.

 Federal Solar Incentives

-In August 2022, the ITC (now called the Clean Energy Credit) was bolstered by the passing of the Inflation Reduction Act.
-The new Clean Energy Credit is valid until 2035.
-Homeowners are now eligible for a 30% credit for solar systems that began installation on or after January 1, 2022 and will be done by December 31, 2032.
-The credit will then decrease annually until the date of expiration.
-The program expansion also makes claiming credit for energy storage systems easier than ever before, starting in 2023.
+In August 2022, the ITC (now called the Clean Energy Credit) was expanded and extended by the passage of the Inflation Reduction Act.
+Now, solar installation projects started after January 1, 2022 and completed by the end of 2032 might qualify for a 30% tax credit.
+The amount of the credit will then decrease slightly each year until the end of the current Clean Energy Credit in 2035.
+The expansion also makes claiming credit for energy storage systems easier than ever before, starting in 2023.

 State & Local Solar Incentives

-Some solar incentives are often also offered at the local or state level.
+Some solar incentives may be provided at the state and local level.
 Like with federal incentives, these could include rebates, tax credits and more.
 Certain incentives are ongoing, while others might only be available for a limited time.
-Incentives may be given by the New Jersey government, or by your county or municipality.
+Incentives may be given by your county or municipality, or by the New Jersey government.

 Next Steps for Installing Solar in West Orange